alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/04-use-pagination.md

 :::warning Note

-The data callback function must return a list data, which represents the data set used in paging, and total is mainly used to calculate the current page number.
-If no number is returned in the total callback function, it will be determined whether the current page is the last page by whether the number of lists requested is less than the pageSize value.
-This is generally used for pull-down loading.
+The `data` callback must return a list, which is the data set used for paging, and `total` is mainly used to compute the current page number.
+If the `total` callback returns no number, alova decides whether the current page is the last one by checking whether the requested list is shorter than `pageSize`.
+This is typically used for pull-to-load.

 :::